david-rockwood/fimpad/README.md

 I use llama.cpp llama-server to serve the LLM, but it is my understanding that other servers should be able to work with FIMpad if they provide an OpenAI compatible endpoint.

-The LLM served should be IBM Granite 4.0 H. FIMpad requires that FIM tokens be in the model's tokenizer.
-Granite is the best smaller-sized generalist model that I have found that does this so far.
-However, I did try FIM with a variant of Mistral-Nemo and it worked.
-But then I tried Mistral Small and FIM did not work.
-The FIMpad settings window allows you to set the FIM tokens sent to the server, so some people may be able to get other models working by adjusting those.
-But at the moment I am only focused on supporting IBM Granite 4.0 H.

 I suggest using a recent build of llama.cpp llama-server available at:
 ```
 https://github.com/ggml-org/llama.cpp